pgtipping/Synthalyst/memory-bank/activeContext.md

     - Fixed "Cannot read properties of undefined" errors in the admin page
     - Resolved chunk loading errors by properly handling database queries
     - Improved error logging for all database operations

+19. **Tailwind CSS Configuration Fixes** (March 17, 2025):
+    - Created a separate branch `fix-tailwind-postcss` for testing Tailwind CSS fixes
+    - Identified and fixed error related to Tailwind CSS's PostCSS plugin moving to a separate package
+    - Installed `@tailwindcss/postcss` package to replace direct usage of `tailwindcss` in PostCSS config
+    - Updated `postcss.config.cjs` to use `@tailwindcss/postcss` instead of `tailwindcss` directly
+    - Fixed CSS classes in `globals.css` that were using Tailwind's utility classes directly
+    - Updated classes like `border-border`, `bg-background`, `text-foreground`, etc. to use proper syntax
+    - Added Tailwind imports to `critical.css` to ensure it can use Tailwind's features
+    - Fixed font-medium class by using font-[500] instead
+    - Ensured all color classes use the proper bracket notation (e.g., `text-[#000000]` instead of `text-black`)
+    - Standardized on a single PostCSS configuration file to avoid conflicts

 ### Next Steps